web-platform-tests/interop/2026/README.md

 ### Accessibility testing

-This is a continuation of last year’s accessibility testing investigation effort, aimed at working towards generating consistent accessibility trees from the same DOM and CSS across browsers, and improving the WPT testing infrastructure for accessibility testing.
+This is a continuation of last year's accessibility testing investigation effort, aimed at working towards generating consistent accessibility trees from the same DOM and CSS across browsers, and improving the WPT testing infrastructure for accessibility testing.

 #### Resources